Grading a diamond under a standard 10X magnification.

 If the diamond is a standard 57 facets round brilliant, all reports dated after 2006 will include a cut grade.
 The cut grade is assigned based on a scale of excellent to poor in a GIA report.
-For the layman, this is one of the most essential qualities to look out for since it directly affects the brilliance and sparkle of the diamond.
+As a consumer, this is one of the most important qualities to look out for since it directly affects the brilliance and sparkle of the diamond.

-With that said, each of these Cs are important factors for consideration when you are buying a diamond.
+That said, each of these Cs are important factors for consideration when you are buying a diamond.
 I had covered each topic extensively in different sections of our website.
-For more details, make sure you use the header menu of the website and navigate to the corresponding categories.
+For more details, make sure you use the header menu of the website and navigate to the corresponding topics.

 The finish of the diamond is influenced by 2 factors; polish and symmetry.
-The ratings assigned here will affect the shape appeal and cut grading as they contribute towards the diamond’s appearance.
+The ratings assigned here will affect the shape appeal and cut grading as they directly impact the diamond’s appearance.

 Polish is an indication of how smooth the diamond’s surface is.
 A well-polished diamond can produce crisp looking reflections and undistorted light transmissions.
-Symmetry is the comparison of how the stone’s facets are aligned in relation with one another.
+Symmetry is the comparison of how the stone’s facets are shaped, positioned and aligned in relation to one another.
 For detailed information on polish and symmetry, click here.

-Is fluorescence a friend or a foe?
-This is perhaps one of the most misunderstood diamond property and there is a lot of misinformation about fluorescence.
-We addressed those questions here and I strongly encourage you to read this article if you intend to buy a diamond with fluorescence.
+So, is fluorescence a good or a bad thing?
+This is perhaps one of the most misunderstood properties and there is a lot of misinformation about fluorescence.
+I’ve addressed all the related questions here and I strongly encourage you to read this article if you intend to buy a diamond with fluorescence.

 Under the “Other Comments” section, all other miscellaneous information about the diamond will be listed here.
 For example, laser inscriptions (if any), additional details to help with identification and clarity characteristics that are too complicated to be plotted in the reference diagram can be found here.

-While most comments made in this segment are benign, there are a couple that raise a red flag and requires closer examination.
+Note: while most comments made in this segment are benign, there are a couple that raises a red flag and requires closer examination.
 This article takes an in-depth look at all the possible notes made under the “Other Comments” segment and shows you what to look out for.

 Every diamond is unique in terms of its clarity characteristics.
 Like our fingerprints, the clarity plot diagram is a graphical representation of the diamond’s “birthmarks”.
 When looking at the symbols and identifying the types of flaws, you should pay extra attention to what you see.

 Blemishes (external) are marked in green color while inclusions (internal) are marked in red.
-If you are interested to see how the different clarity characteristics look like in real life, head over to this page here to view photographs and diagrams.
+If you are interested to see how the different clarity characteristics look like in real life, head over to this page here to view detailed photographs of them.

-On the proportions diagram, the presence of a culet and the girdle thickness are also indicated.
+On the proportions diagram, the presence of a culet and the diamond’s girdle thickness are also indicated.
 For modern brilliant cuts, the absence of a culet (None) is preferred because a large culet can actually cause the appearance of the diamond to detract from its usual appeal.
-For girdle thickness, a range between thin – slightly thick is preferred so that the diamond faces up bigger.
+For girdle thickness, a range between thin – slightly thick is preferred so that the diamond faces up bigger for its size.